2001 Singaporean general election: Results

 The PAP won a landslide victory, marking its best performance since 1980 and its third highest result since it first gained power in 1959.
 The PAP secured 75.29% of the vote, reflecting strong public support for its leadership during a period of global uncertainty and economic recession.
 However, this election also recorded the highest number of walkovers since 1968, reflecting the opposition's unwillingness to mount a serious challenge against the PAP that year.
 Chong Weng Chiew and Penny Low of the PAP became the first MPs born in post-independence Singapore.

 At the time, political apathy among Singaporeans towards a stronger opposition presence in Parliament appeared to be high, with only 29 out of 84 seats contested and the opposition narrowly winning just two of them.
 While the opposition-held constituencies of Hougang and Potong Pasir from the previous election were retained, both saw reduced majorities, each garnering less than 55% of the vote for the WP and the SDA respectively.
 The outcome raised concerns that an all-PAP elected Parliament and an "opposition wipeout" for the first time since 1980, which was the PAP's justification of introducing the Non-Constituency Member of Parliament (NCMP) scheme in 1984, was a distinct possibility.
 With two opposition seats in Parliament, a NCMP seat was offered to and accepted by Steve Chia of the SDA, making him the first NCMP since the scheme's introduction to not be from the WP.

 Two candidates, Tan Kim Chuang and Tan Lead Shake, forfeited their $13,000 election deposits.
 The latter was involved in a straight fight in which Tan Cheng Bock recorded the election's highest contested result of 87.96% in Ayer Rajah SMC.
-This was the last election to date in which a forfeiture occurred outside a multi-cornered contest, and also the final election until 24 years later in 2025 where the PAP achieved more than 80% of the vote in a single member constituency.